TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ## Wavetable Synthesis 🌊
 A more efficient approach to synthesis is to interpolate over pre-generated values, sacrificing a bit of memory for faster runtime performance.
 This is known as **wavetable synthesis** or **table-lookup synthesis**.
 The idea is to pre-generate one cycle of the wave (e.g. a sine) and store it in a lookup table.
 Then when generating samples for our audio, we would lookup the pre-generated samples and derive intermediate values if necessary (via interpolation).

 This is akin to preparing a cheat sheet for an exam, but you're only allowed to bring one sheet of paper—space is precious.
 You decide to only include the most crucial equations, key points, and references.
-Then when taking the exam you refer to the cheat sheet for ideas and combine them with your thoughts, ultimately forming your answer.
+Then when taking the exam you refer to the cheat sheet for ideas, connect the dots, and combine them with your thoughts to form an answer.

 ![Wavetable synthesis, localised in a nifty lil giffy.](/img/posts/misc/dsp/wavetable-synthesis.gif){.w-100}
 {.center}